Napoleon: Personality

 Pieter Geyl wrote in 1947, "It is impossible that two historians, especially two historians living in different periods, should see any historical personality in the same light."
 There is no dispute that Napoleon was ambitious, although commentators disagree on whether his ambition was mostly for his own power and glory or for the welfare of France.
 Historians agree that Napoleon was highly intelligent with an excellent memory and was a superior organizer who could work efficiently for long hours.
 In battle, he could rapidly dictate a series of complex commands to his subordinates, keeping in mind where major units were expected to be at each future point.

 He was an inspiring leader who could obtain the best from his soldiers and subordinates.
 Arthur Wellesley, 1st Duke of Wellington, said his presence on the battlefield was worth 40,000 soldiers.
 He could charm people when he needed to but could also publicly humiliate them and was known for his rages when his plans were frustrated.
-The historian McLynn sees him as a misogynist with a cruel streak which he often inflicted on women, children and animals.
+The historian Frank McLynn sees him as a misogynist with a cruel streak which he often inflicted on women, children and animals.

 There is debate over whether Napoleon was an outsider who never felt at home in France or with other people.
 Hippolyte Taine said Napoleon saw others only as instruments and was cut off from feelings of admiration, sympathy or pity.
 Arthur Lévy replied that Napoleon genuinely loved Joséphine and often showed humanity and compassion to his enemies or those who had let him down.
 He had the normal middle class virtues and understood the common man.

 Historians are divided over whether Napoleon was consistently ruthless when his power was threatened or surprisingly indulgent in some cases.
 Those arguing for a ruthless personality point to episodes such as his violent suppression of revolts in France and conquered territories, his execution of the Duc d'Enghien and plotters against his rule, and his massacre of Turkish prisoners of war in Syria in 1799.
 Others point to his mild treatment of disloyal subordinates such as Bernadotte, Talleyrand, and Fouché.